Zhenghai2000/PeterChi.github.io/_teaching/2023-spring-teaching-4.md

 location: "Macau"
 ---

-The key objectives of this [course](https://msb.must.edu.mo/page/id-3868.html?locale=en_US) are to introduce the fundamental concepts of machine learning and to provide extensive hands-on experience in applying the concepts to real-world business applications.
-The core topics of this course include classification, clustering, association analysis, and anomaly/novelty detection.
+The key objectives of this [course](https://msb.must.edu.mo/page/id-3868.html?locale=en_US) are to introduce the fundamental concepts of machine learning algorithm and to provide extensive hands-on experience in applying the concepts to real-world business applications.
 I served as the Teaching Assistant.